microsoft/fast/sites/website/src/docs/components/getting-started.md

 ## Add Components

-With the provide in place, add any components as a child of the `fast-design-system-provider`.
+With the provider in place, add any components as a child of the `fast-design-system-provider`.
 That's it!
 For a comprehensive list of all elements, see the Components section.

 ```html
 <!-- ... -->